Kettering University Library

 Kettering University Archives

-The University Archives is located on the main floor of the Campus Center.
+The University Archives is located in the newly renovated Durant-Dort Factory One Established 1886 building, located at 303 W. Water Street near downtown Flint (a twenty minute walk along the Flint River Trail from campus).
 The archives document America’s industrial and business heritage with particular interest in the American automobile industry, the city of Flint, and the history of Kettering University.
 The Charles Kettering Collection is one of the largest collections in the archives and has been used by scholars worldwide.
 The archives’ digital photo collection now exceeds 100,000 images.
-A collection of 375,000 vehicle patents are also found in the archives.
 A partial online catalog along with digitized photos can be found on the archives website.
-The archives can be contacted at 810-762-9661.
+Kettering University's Archivist may be reached at (810) 820-7747.
+The Archives is open to the public from 10:00 a.m. to 4:00 p.m., Monday through Friday, excluding holidays.